Transforming women’s health through sleep

 • Profound and underrated health impact

 Sleep is often associated with fatigue, focus, and headaches, but those symptoms barely scratch the surface of sleep’s full impact on women’s health and quality of life.
-Among other functions, sleep anchors hormone balance, weight regulation, libido, appetite and cravings, cardiovascular health, fertility and egg quality, bone health, immune strength, memory, mood, microbiome health, stress reactivity, skin repair, cognition and long-term brain function.
+Among other functions, sleep anchors hormonal balance, weight regulation, libido, appetite and cravings, cardiovascular health, fertility and egg quality, bone health, immune strength, memory, mood, microbiome health, stress reactivity, skin repair, cognition and long-term brain function.